Course overview

 Guidance on safety objectives

-Examples of safety objectives
+Examples of quantified safety objectives

 Exercise: Suggestions for realistic safety objectives